New-Plains-LLC/stoic-goal-planner/README.md

 ### 📅 Daily Planner
 - **Daily Entry System**: One entry per day with automatic date selection
-- **Stoic Quote of the Day**: Inspirational stoic philosophy quote with author and meaning (auto-fetched from API)
+- **Stoic Quote of the Day**: Curated collection of 14 authentic Stoic quotes from Marcus Aurelius, Seneca, and Epictetus
+  - **Daily Rotation**: Quote changes every day based on date (consistent throughout the day)
+  - **Proper Attribution**: Each quote includes correct author and detailed historical context
+  - **Meaningful Descriptions**: In-depth explanations of Stoic philosophy and practical wisdom
 - **3 Daily Affirmations**: Space to write personal affirmations to start the day positively
 - **3 Gratitude Entries**: Track what you're grateful for each day
 - **Enhanced Task Management**: